• Surgical Oncology Insight Banner Ad x

 Assistant Program Director: John Mullinax, MD

-About the Program
+About Our Program

-The Complex General Surgical Oncology Fellowship at Moffitt Cancer Center is organized through the University of South Florida ACGME program.
-The Fellowship is a two-year program, comprised of 18 months of required clinical rotations, four months of research and 2 months of dedicated experience on pathology, radiation oncology and medical oncology.
 All rotations are at Moffitt facilities.
-The first clinical year is designed to give all fellows a core exposure to breast, melanoma, sarcoma, endocrine, GI and HPB oncology.
-This busy clinical year allows fellows to expand their ability to take care of cancer patients in a multidisciplinary fashion.
-The second year allows for six additional months of clinical training and research time to develop one’s academic endeavors.
+The clinical months are designed to give all fellows a core exposure to breast, melanoma, sarcoma, endocrine, GI and HPB oncology.
+The six additional months of clinical training and research time allow fellows to focus in areas of interest and develop one’s academic endeavors.
 Fellows may request an optional third year, dedicated to research or to obtaining additional clinical training in specific areas.

-Our departmental structure is unique in that it is disease-site based (Breast, Sarcoma, Cutaneous, and GI Oncology).
+Our departmental structure is unique in that it is disease-site-based (Breast, Sarcoma, Cutaneous, and GI Oncology).
 Thus, the multidisciplinary approach to cancer care is built into the very structure of the program.
-Each rotation contains a dedicated tumor board with participation from all disciplines including medical oncology, radiation oncology, pathology and diagnostic radiology.
+Each rotation contains a weekly dedicated tumor board with participation from all disciplines including medical oncology, radiation oncology, pathology and diagnostic radiology.
 This allows the trainee continued exposure to sophisticated, thoughtful discussions of treatment plans.

 Mentoring and Research

 All fellows are expected to participate in research.
 Research interests are discussed with each fellow at the beginning of the fellowship and at academic productivity meetings.
 It is expected that fellows will participate in clinical research projects in the first year, as well as begin the background reading and planning that will allow the initiation of a productive research program in the second year.
-Opportunities exist for the fellows to work with surgical researchers in molecular biology and genetics as well as basic scientists investigating nearly every aspect of human cancer.
-The third-year research opportunity is encouraged for those with an interest in surgical-scientist positions, but neither mandatory nor guaranteed.

 Eligibility

-Applicants must be eligible for a Florida medical license, and be United States citizens or have appropriate visas qualifying them to legally reside in the United States for at least two years.
+Applicants must be eligible for a Florida medical license and be United States citizens or have appropriate visas qualifying them to legally reside in the United States for at least two years.

 Number of Positions